Gluconeogenesis: Dispelling the Keto Fearmongering

 Optimising the macronutrient composition of your diet for greater satiety is the key to managing your food intake with less willpower and self-imposed deprivation.

-• The key to increasing satiety and eating less is to increase your protein PERCENTAGE (protein %), or your amount of total calories from protein.
+• The key to increasing satiety and eating less is to increase your protein percentage (protein %) or the amount of total calories from protein.

-• Conversely, the way to eat more to grow and fuel high activity levels is to decrease your protein percentage by increasing your intake of energy from fat and carbs.
+• Conversely, to eat more to grow and fuel high activity levels, decrease your protein percentage by increasing your intake of energy from fat and carbs.

 Our analysis of half a million days of data from MyFitnessPal users and 125,761 days of macronutrient and micronutrient data from 34,519 people who have used Nutrient Optimiser further supports the Protein Leverage Hypothesis.

-The chart below shows the relationship between protein % and calorie intake from our Optimiser data, showing that as we move from a low protein % to a high protein %, we tend to consume 55% fewer calories!
+The chart below shows the relationship between protein percentage and calorie intake from our Optimiser data.
+It shows that as we move from a low protein percentage to a high protein percentage, we tend to consume 55% fewer calories!

 Managing your appetite and spontaneously eating less is not necessarily about eating more protein.
 Instead, you can incrementally dial up the percentage of protein in your diet by reducing your intake of fat and carbs while prioritising protein.